villflakken/gravipy/README.md

     - FoF data: clustered groups, group IDs, particle IDs for these.
     - Subhalo data: smaller-scale structures (within FoF-groups), particle IDs for these.
     - ORIGAMI data: structural type tags, ordered by particle ID.
+    - Time data - if you really want to; I've included the values pertaining to all snapshots' corresponding temporal value (scale factor values & redshift values) as an easy-to-retrieve array in the _standard output dictionary_.
+  * Currently Plots:
+    - Number of halo particles found in every/specified snapshot/s, for datasets:
+      + Subhalo.
+      + Origami.
+      + FoF.
+      Affectionally referred to as the `sofa` task routine (`a` for Analysis! :) ).
+    - Origami-type-tagged particle numbers of every/specified snapshot/s:
+      Routine to produce this is named `quori`.
+    - Number of halo groups in every/specified snapshot/s, pertaining to the data in:
+      + Subhalo
+      + FoF
+      Referred to as the `sufo` routine.
+        + There exists a function to compare Subhalo and FoF halo numbers over time, producing one plot of the ratio between them, and another plot with their numerical gradients.
 * Contains methods for post processing of the data, specifically to compare outputs from the two.

 ---